vegaprotocol/documentation/docs/concepts/vega-chain/data-node.md

 * Candle data: Data that corresponds to trades during a certain time period: first trade, highest traded price, lowest traded price

 ## APIs [WIP]
-For clients to communicate with data nodes, the protocol exposes a set of APIs and methods for reading data Currently there are three protocols to communicate with the data node APIs: gRPC, GraphQL and REST.
+For clients to communicate with data nodes, the protocol exposes a set of APIs and methods for reading data.
+Currently there are three protocols to communicate with the data node APIs: gRPC, GraphQL and REST.

-When running your own data node, you can choose to enable any/all of the protocols, to tailor to your needs.
+If you are running your own data node, you can choose to enable any/all of the protocols, to tailor to your needs.
 Data nodes run by validators are expected to provide gRPC, GraphQL and REST, and reliably serve data.

 :::tip try it out
 if you want to try running a data node to see data - set up data node instructions & capsule (?)